DC's pioneering 'Baby Bonds' plan aims to narrow wealth gap

 Aaliyah Manning's dreams of becoming a psychologist ended abruptly during her freshman year at Potomac State in West Virginia when the cost of continuing her education became overwhelming.

-“The money just wasn’t there,” she said.
+“The money just wasn’t there,” said Manning, 25.
 “I knew I wasn’t going to finish so I just had fun.”

 She sees a brighter future for that baby, thanks to a landmark social program being pioneered in Washington.
-Called “Baby Bonds,” the program will provide children of the city’s poorest families with up to $25,000 when they reach adulthood.
-The money is to be used for a handful of purposes, including education.
+Called “Baby Bonds,” it will provide children of the city’s poorest families with up to $25,000 when they reach adulthood — for use on multiple purposes, including education.

-“It would be such a different opportunity for him, a lot different than what I had,” Manning said of her soon-to-arrive baby.
+“It would be such a different opportunity for him, a lot different than what I had,” she said.

-In just over a decade, the Baby Bonds idea has moved from a fringe leftist concept to actual policy, with the District of Columbia as the first laboratory.
+The Baby Bonds idea has swiftly moved from a fringe leftist concept to actual policy — with the District of Columbia as first laboratory.
 Lawmakers from coast to coast are monitoring the experiment, one that proponents say could reshape America’s growing wealth gap in a single generation if instituted on a federal level.

-One week after giving birth to her second child, a daughter named Kali, Aaliyah Wright told The Associated Press that she did not anticipate having much savings to help her children when they reached adulthood, especially with about $80,000 in student loan debt.
+One week after giving birth to her second child, a daughter named Kali, Aaliyah Wright told The Associated Press that she didn’t anticipate having much savings to help her children when they reached adulthood, especially with about $80,000 in college loan debt.

-She and her husband, Kainan, are on Medicaid despite steady jobs (she’s a case worker at a nongovernmental organization and he’s a barber) and an estimated annual income of about $70,000.
+She and her husband, Kainan, are on Medicaid despite steady jobs (she’s a case worker at a nongovernmental organization and he’s a barber) and an estimated annual income around $70,000.

-Even at that income level, their new daughter still would qualify for the city's Baby Bonds program, although at a lower level.
+Even at that income level, their new daughter still would qualify for the district's program, although at a lower level.

 “At that stage of maturity and adulthood, that money can be a door opener to some pretty big things,” Kainan Wright said

-Despite the name, the bonds are more accurately trust funds, designed to provide a boost of capital at a critical time in the lives of the country’s poorest children.
-At age 18, each enrolled child would receive a large lump sum payment that can be used to pay for higher education, invest in a business or make a down payment on a home.
+The bonds are more accurately trust funds, designed to provide a financial boost at a critical time for the poorest children.
+At age 18, each enrolled child would receive a lump sum payment that can be used to fund higher education, invest in a business or make a mortgage down payment.

-“Think about all the things that people with money do to support themselves or what parents do for kids,” said Kenyan McDuffie, a District of Columbia Council member who pushed through Washington’s Baby Bonds program last summer.
-The clock started ticking in October and as of mid-August the city has so far identified 833 babies born since then who will receive up to $25,000 when they turn 18.
+“Think about all the things that people with money do to support themselves or what parents do for kids,” said Kenyan McDuffie, a District of Columbia Council member who pushed the Baby Bonds program through last summer.
+The city has so far identified 833 babies born since then who will receive up to $25,000 when they turn 18.

-“Think about all those young folks who are going to be here in a city trapped in poverty, graduated from high schools turning 18,” McDuffie said.
-“And then having an account with money in it for them.”

-It’s an expensive and long-simmering investment that by definition will take a generation of sustained political willpower to truly bear fruit.
-The district’s program will cost $32 million for the first four years alone.

-The idea was originally proposed in 2010 by academics William Darity and Darrick Hamilton as a way to break the poverty cycle by giving children of poor families a chance to build long-term equity — either actual property, a stake in a business or the earning potential that comes from higher education.

-It came to mainstream attention when Sen. Cory Booker, D-N.J., made it a centerpiece of his 2020 presidential campaign.
+The concept, originally proposed by academics in 2010, came to mainstream attention when New Jersey Sen. Cory Booker, D-N.J., made it a centerpiece of his 2020 presidential campaign.

 But for politicians, the price tag can be daunting.
-Booker’s national plan envisioned annual costs of $60 billion, something he proposes financing by raising taxes on the wealthy.
+Booker’s national plan envisioned annual costs of $60 billion, something he proposes funding by raising taxes on the wealthy.

+Washington's program will cost $32 million for the first four years alone.

-For now, the Washington experiment will be closely watched by other state and local governments, with Baby Bonds proposals recently emerging in Wisconsin and Washington state and Massachusetts studying the issue.
-California just created a more targeted version, with Baby Bonds funds specifically for children who lost parents to COVID-19.
+Despite the price tag, Baby Bonds proposals have recently emerged in Wisconsin and Washington state. while Massachusetts has convened a task force on the issue.
+California just created a version, with Baby Bonds funds specifically for children who lost parents to COVID.

-Manning and her boyfriend, Darren Gibson, say the expectation that their child will be part of the district's first Baby Bonds generation is a much needed injection of hope.
-Gibson, 26, left high school three credits short of graduation.
-Now he’s the sole earner for his growing household, making less than $10,000 per year as a videographer shooting music videos for local artists.

-“It takes such a burden off my shoulders,” he said.
-Gibson said he will raise his son to make good use of that money when he matures.
-“It’s on me to work on him and make sure he follows his ambitions.”

-The concept’s journey from academic thought experiment to on-the-ground policy received a major boost from the national conversation on poverty brought on by the pandemic.
-The economic iniquities exposed by COVID-19 fueled calls for a new approach to the cycle of generational poverty.
-And the Baby Bonds concept, already familiar from Booker’s campaign, gained fresh momentum with multiple proposals receiving serious consideration at a state level.
+The concept’s journey from academia to on-the-ground policy received a boost from the national conversation on poverty brought on by the pandemic as multiple proposals put forward at the state level.

-Gov. Phil Murphy, D-N.J., made headlines in 2020 for backing a Baby Bonds proposal.
-But the Legislature stripped it out of his budget, and Murphy did not propose it again.
+Gov. Phil Murphy, D-N.J., publicly backed a Baby Bonds proposal in 2020.
+But the Legislature stripped it from his budget, and Murphy did not propose it again.

-In June 2021, Connecticut's legislature approved the country’s first state-level Baby Bonds program.
-But in May of this year, lawmakers, in coordination with the governor’s office, chose to delay the program’s start by two years.
+In June 2021, Connecticut's legislature approved America's first state-level Baby Bonds program.
+But in May of this year, that same government delayed the start by two years.

 Wooden has discussed Baby Bonds with members of President Joe Biden’s domestic policy team.
 McDuffie’s office has fielded queries from multiple state governments.

-The concept is new enough that it’s still being tinkered with in real time, with multiple models and internal debates among advocates on issues such as how best to determine eligibility.
-Washington's program is so new that the 833 families who have qualified have not been informed yet and will not be until the city hires a fund manager.
+The concept is new enough that it’s still being tinkered with in real time, with multiple models and internal debates among advocates on issues like how best to determine eligibility.

-There is one inevitable quirk in the system: Any Baby Bonds program has to set a start date that excludes anyone born before it.
-In the case of the Wright family, Kali, would receive benefits but her older bother, Khaza, would not.
-Aaliyah Wright was fine with that.

-“OK, so I know my future is set for one child,” said Wright.
-“So now I need to really focus on making things work for him.”
+Washington's program is open to families on Medicaid making less than 300% of the federal poverty line: about $83,250 for a family of four.
+Connecticut’s will automatically enroll any newborn from a family on the state’s Medicaid program.

-There are differences among plans in the size of the final payout.
-Booker’s proposal would have paid about $46,000 to children of the poorest families, while the district expects to pay out a maximum of $25,000.
-Connecticut’s plan would pay an estimated $13,000 — something Wooden described as “pretty much the floor” for a serious attempt at a Baby Bonds program.
+There are also differences in payouts.
+Booker’s proposal would have paid about $46,000 to children of the poorest families, while Washington expects to pay a maximum of $25,000.
+Connecticut’s plan would pay about $13,000 — something Wooden described as “pretty much the floor” for a serious Baby Bonds attempt.

-Naomi Zewde, an assistant professor in health economics at the City University of New York who conducted a 2019 analysis of the concept, set the lowest impactful payment at $15,000.
+Naomi Zewde, an assistant professor in health economics at the City University of New York, said her 2019 analysis of the Baby Bonds concept suggested the program would boost the economic standing of both white and Black Americans while massively shrinking the racial wealth gap.

-“It has to be a sum of money that’s kind of outside what people would normally come across,” she said.

-Zewde’s analysis suggested that a nationwide federal Baby Bonds program would massively reduce the racial wealth gap between white and Black Americans in a single generation, even as it boosted both races.

 But there are detractors.